lucky-media/guidelines/pages/design/designers.md

 - [V3 TailwindCSS Color Palette](https://tailwindcss.com/docs/customizing-colors)
 - [V3 TailwindCSS Shadows](https://tailwindcss.com/docs/drop-shadow)

-Our Project Starter is organized into pages based on project and client requirements, but the usual suspects include:
+Our [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) is organized into pages based on project and client requirements, but the usual suspects include:

 - Thumbnail Page
 - Components Page
 - Design Page
 - And more.

-Each section of the Project Starter comes with in-depth explanations on the components, their properties, and how to effectively use them within the design process.
+Each section of the [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) comes with in-depth explanations on the components, their properties, and how to effectively use them within the design process.
 This ensures a seamless experience for the designer while maintaining the high standards of Lucky Media's creations.

 ### Thumbnail Page